gingrspacecadet/kpm/wiki/pages/packages.md

 kpm -R packagename
 ```

-To check if a package is available in the repositories:
+To check if a package is available in configured repositories:
 ```bash
 kpm -Qr packagename
 ```

-To list all available packages in the repositories:
+To list all available packages in configured repositories:
 ```bash
 kpm -Qr
 ```